SeanE09/NLP_Tweets/README.md

 ![Image Description](Image/Twitter1.png)

-### Contributors
-* Sean Evans
-* Jonnie Brown
-* Ansel Vallejo

-For an in depth analysis please review our [jupyter notebook](./Final_Logistic_Regression_Model_6.23.2023_-_SE.ipynb) and [presentation slides.](./presentation_deck.pdf)

 ## Business Understanding
-We were tasked with building a NLP model that can rate the sentiment of a tweet based on its contents.
+Tasked with building a NLP model that can rate the sentiment of a tweet based on its contents.
 Our target audience is a team of business executives that wants to understand how to engage its customers and to provide a better experience with their products.

 ## Data Understanding
 The dataset comes from CrowdFlower via [data.world](https://data.world/crowdflower/brands-and-product-emotions) and contains over 9,000 tweets that were rated as positive, negative, neutral, or unknown.
 The tweets were generally about Apple and Google products.